tusharad/Reddit-Clone-Haskell/haskread-platform-be/Wiki/Documentation.md

         - page and limit should be valid.
 I.e page should be greater than 0 and limit should be greater than 0.
         - If the page has no data, the API shall return an empty array.
     - On failure, the API shall return an error message with status code 400.

+## Upvote/Downvote thread
+    - Upvote thread
+        ###### PUT /api/v1/thread/upvote/:threadId
+        - User can upvote a thread by providing threadId.
+        - On successful request, the API shall return the thread details.
+        - Checks:
+            - ThreadID should exist in the database.
+            - User should be logged in.
+        - On failure, the API shall return an error message with status code 400.

+    - Downvote thread
+        ###### PUT /api/v1/thread/downvote/:threadId
+        - User can downvote a thread by providing threadId.
+        - On successful request, the API shall return the thread details.
+        - Checks:
+            - ThreadID should exist in the database.
+            - User should be logged in.
+        - On failure, the API shall return an error message with status code 400.

+    -  ### Database Schema
+        - threadVote table
+            - threadID : foreign key to thread table on delete cascade
+            - userID : foreign key to user table on delete cascade
+            - vote : boolean
+            - createdAt : timestamptz
+            - updatedAt : timestamptz
+        - constraints
+            - (threadID,userID) should be primary key.